Create and Update Products with WooCommerce API

 }

-Delete a Product
+}Delete a Product

-at the end of the endpoint url means to remove a product without moving to trash.
+Do not forget to replace $product_id with the actual product ID. ?force=true at the end of the endpoint URL means to remove a product completely without moving it to the trash.

 $response = wp_remote_request(